yoavweiss/delete-cookie/draft-deletecookie-weiss-http.md

 A user agent that receives a Delete-Cookie response header MUST process it before any Set-Cookie headers received as part of the same response.

+*Note:* The relevant processing needs to happen before step 15 of the [network fetch](https://fetch.spec.whatwg.org/#http-network-fetch) algorithm.

-When receiving a Delete-Cookie response header, for each string `name` in the List, the user agent MUST do the following:
+When receiving a Delete-Cookie response header, the user agent MUST:

-1) For each cookie in the user agent's cookie store whose name is `name`, and domain domain-matches {{COOKIES}} the canonicalized request-host {{COOKIES}}:
+1. If the response was not delivered over a secure channel {{COOKIES}}, return.
+1. Let `host` be the canonicalized response URL's host name.
+1. Let `parsed` be the result of parsing the header's value as a List, as per {{STRUCTURED-FIELDS}}, Section 4.2.1.
+1. If parsing fails, return.
+1. For each `name` in `parsed`:
+   1. If `name` is not a String {{STRUCTURED-FIELDS}}, continue.

+        *Note:* The above ignores any parameters in the header's value List.

+   1. Let `matching cookies` be the set of cookies from the user agent's cookie store that meet all the following requirements:
+      1. The cookie's name is `name`.

+      *Note:* This ensures that cookies with an empty name can be deleted using the empty string.
+It also ensures that multiple cookies with the same name (and different paths, domains or other attributes) will all be deleted.

+      1. Either of the following is true:
-   1) If the cookie's host-only-flag is true and the cookie's domain is not the canoicalized request-host, continue.
+         1. The cookie's host-only-flag is true, and the cookie's domain is identical to host.

+           *Note:* The ensures that a server can't delete host-only cookies that aren't destined to its host.

+         1. The cookie's host-only-flag is false, and the cookie's domain domain-matches host, as per {{COOKIES}}, Section 5.1.3.
+   1. For each cookie in matching cookies:
-   1) Delete cookie from the user agent's cookie store.
+      1. Remove cookie from the user agent's cookie store.

 ## Example